-CASPA allows the attainment and progress of your pupils to be bench-marked against the attainment and progress of other children of the same age, level of prior attainment and categories of Special Educational Need, using comparative data based on the analysis of results submitted to us by users of CASPA.
+CASPA allows the attainment and progress of your pupils to be bench-marked against the attainment and progress of other children of the same age, level of prior attainment and, optionally, categories of Special Educational Need, using comparative data based on the analysis of results submitted to us by users of CASPA.
 CASPA’s analysis and bench-marking therefore takes account of the circumstances of individual pupils, both for the review of historic progress as well as when considering targets for future progress.
 By providing a robust and reliable measure of progress and identifying potential areas of concern, CASPA allows schools to take appropriate actions to improve outcomes for pupils.

 - CASPA – a system designed by SEN practitioners to meet the needs of SEN practitioners;